csmertx/csmertx.github.io/content/Linux/Devices/pinetime.md

 3. Maybe a build without games?

-    > Sometimes I find that the watch is playing Pong instead of letting my check the time
+    > Sometimes I find that the watch is playing Pong instead of letting me check the time

 4. Touch screen glass held up to a lot of 'abuse'